Skip to Content

 • 3.00 Credits

 Position, velocity and acceleration, vector calculus, particle kinematics, kinetics of particles, including Newton's Laws, conservation of momentum and energy, and impact vibratory motion of particles are covered.
-Also included are kinetics and kinematics of rigid bodies in 2-D and 3-D motion, moving frames, 3-D mass moment of inertia, and an introduction to vibration analysis of mechanical systems.
-Prereq: ENGR 2010 Recommended Prereq: MATH 2210 Semester: All
+Kinetics and kinematics of rigid bodies in 2-D and 3-D motion, moving frames, 3-D mass moment of inertia, and an introduction to vibration analysis of mechanical systems.
+It is recommended students complete MATH 2210 prior to taking this course.
+Prereq: ENGR 2010 Semester: All

 • 3.00 Credits